fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

     --from-file=identity=<path to key file>
 ```

-Next, mount it into the Helm operator container as shown in the
+Next, mount it into the Helm Operator container as shown in the
 [example deployment](https://github.com/fluxcd/helm-operator/blob/master/deploy/helm-operator-deployment.yaml).

-The default `ssh_config` that ships with the Helm operator's Docker image
+The default `ssh_config` that ships with the Helm Operator's Docker image
 expects an identity file at `/etc/fluxd/ssh/identity`, which is where it will
 be if you just uncomment the blocks from the example.